-A great shade tree, the Amling features an early harvest season from September through the end of October.
+A great shade tree, the Amling pecan tree features an early harvest season from September through the end of October.
 This tree is excellent when it comes to establishing a home orchard or closer to your house.
-Furthermore, its shade provides a cooling alternative during summer and can consequently have the benefit of reduced air conditioning costs.
+Furthermore, the tree’s shade provides a cooling alternative during summer and can consequently have the benefit of reduced air conditioning costs.

 This cultivar exhibits lush dark green foliage and is incredibly resistant to pests, making it an ideal and easy to maintain yard tree that will liven up any landscape.
 Amling can reach up to 100 feet in height, and grow as high as 150 feet in ideal conditions.
 This tree boasts scaly grey bark and medium green leaves with up to 17 lance-shaped leaflets, with the added benefit of delicious pecans that are simple and easy to shell.